Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 In the US, costumes are sometimes made at home, but if you are looking to buy one, they can start anywhere between $25-$40 USD.

-The first boxed costumes were produced in the early 1900s but it was until the 1950s when really took off.
+The first boxed costumes were produced in the early 1900s, but it was until the 1950s that they really took off.

 Boxed costumes provided the customer with an almost head-to-toe outfit of a character or theme.

-One of the first manufacturers was Collegeville Costume Company who would create boxed costumes based on popular Halloween characters.
+One of the first manufacturers was Collegeville Costume Company which would create boxed costumes based on popular Halloween characters.